mit-rss/intro_to_ros/README.md

 1. Get the current transform of the robot w.r.t. the world.
 2. Convert the robot's transform to a 4x4 numpy array.
-3. Compute the current transform of the left and right cameras w.r.t. the world by composing the precomputed camera-base_link transform with the base_link-world transform.
+3. Compute the current transform of the left camera w.r.t. world by composing the precomputed camera-base_link transform with the base_link-world transform.
+4. Compute the current transform of the right camera w.r.t **the left camera** by composing the relevant matrices.
-4. Broadcast the final transform between the cameras and `world` to the TF tree.
+5. Broadcast the final transform between the cameras and `world` to the TF tree.
 The left camera's TF should be broadcast on the `/left_cam` frame, and the right camera's TF goes on `/right_cam`.

 Save a short (~3-5 second) gif of RVIZ as the rosbag plays with your node running.
 Make sure we can see the base_link frame and both the left and right camera frames moving around.
-Name this file `dynamic_node.gif` and save it in the `\rviz` directory of your package.
+Name this file `dynamic_node.gif` and save it in the `/rviz` directory of your package.

-**Note 1:** Don't worry if the new TF frames are jittery and/or don't follow the `base_link_gt` frame fast enough; this should be fixed in part 2.
+* **Note 1:** Don't worry if the new TF frames are jittery and/or don't follow the `base_link_gt` frame fast enough; this should be fixed in part 2.

-**Note 2:** You will be doing some transformations in your ROS node.
+* **Note 2:** You will be doing some transformations in your ROS node.
 Use [tf.transformations](http://docs.ros.org/jade/api/tf/html/python/transformations.html), a file built into the `tf` package.
 View the source code [here](https://github.com/ros/geometry/blob/melodic-devel/tf/src/tf/transformations.py).
 Also, use `numpy`!

-**Note 3:** You can easily record gifs using the `ffmpeg` package (see [this](https://superuser.com/questions/556029/how-do-i-convert-a-video-to-gif-using-ffmpeg-with-reasonable-quality) post), or by recording mp4 files using `Kazam` and then converting to gif using a web-hosted tool.
+* **Note 3:** You can easily record gifs using the `ffmpeg` package (see [this](https://superuser.com/questions/556029/how-do-i-convert-a-video-to-gif-using-ffmpeg-with-reasonable-quality) post), or by recording mp4 files using `Kazam` and then converting to gif using a web-hosted tool.

 ### Part 2: The ~~Easy~~ Better Way

 #### 2a: ROS Node

 Write a ROS node that publishes the relative pose between each camera and the robot as a **static transform**.
 It should only broadcast the transform once.
 Name this node `static_tf_cam_publisher.py`.
+Make sure to use `tf2_ros`

 Save a short (~3-5 second) gif of RVIZ just as in part 1, but with your `static_tf_cam_publisher.py` node running.
-Name this file `static_node.gif` and save it in the `\rviz` directory of your package.
+Name this file `static_node.gif` and save it in the `/rviz` directory of your package.

 #### 2b: Launch File

 Additionally, write a roslaunch file that launches the `static_transform_publisher` node from the `tf` package and automatically publishes the two transforms.
-Name this launch file `static_tf_publisher.launch` and save it in the `\launch` directory of your package.
+Name this launch file `static_tf_publisher.launch` and save it in the `/launch` directory of your package.

-**Note 1:** Your launch file should not launch any of your nodes.
+* **Note 1:** Your launch file should not launch any of your nodes yet.

+### Part 3: Extra Stuff

+Write a new ROS node called `base_link_tf_pub.py`.
+Copy the 4x4 numpy matrix that represented the transform between `base_link_gt` and `world` in your first node into this node.

+This new node must listen to the transform between `left_cam` and `world` and then broadcasts the transform from `base_link_gt` to `world` on a new frame: `base_link_gt_2`.
+The transform you publish must be computed by composing the transform between `left_cam` and `base_link` with the transform you are listening for.
+In other words, this **cannot** be a static transform.

+Add this node to your `static_tf_publisher.launch` file, such that both the static transforms for the two cameras are published when the launch file is executed.
+You should be able to visualize both `base_link_gt` and `base_link_gt_2` on top of each other in RVIZ.

+* **Tip:** Use numpy.inv()!

 ## Debugging Hints